Yoshihito Nishioka: 2022: Korea title, ATP 500 final, Asian No. 1

 At Wimbledon, Nishioka lost in the first round to Emil Ruusuvuori in four sets.

-Ranked No. 96 at the 2022 Citi Open he again reached the quarterfinals at this level, defeating Jenson Brooksby as well as Atlanta champion and 11th seed Alex De Minaur and 7th seed Karen Khachanov in straight sets.
-He defeated 16th seed Dan Evans in three tough sets to reach the semi-finals of an ATP 500 event for the first time in his career.
+Ranked No. 96 at the Citi Open, he reached the quarterfinals, defeating Jenson Brooksby as well as 11th seed Alex de Minaur and 7th seed Karen Khachanov in straight sets.
+He defeated 16th seed Dan Evans in three sets to reach the semifinals of an ATP 500 event for the first time in his career.
 He went one step further to reach the biggest final of his career, defeating world No. 8 and top seed Andrey Rublev in straight sets, his third top-10 win in his career.
 He lost in the final to Nick Kyrgios.
 As a result, he moved up more than 40 positions back into the top 60 and became the No. 1 Japanese player.

-At the 2022 Korea Open he defeated fifth seed Dan Evans in the first round for the sixth time overall and the third time this season.
-Next he defeated compatriot Taro Daniel and top seed and world No. 2 Casper Ruud to reach the semifinals for only his second Top 5 win of his career.
+At the 2022 Korea Open, he defeated fifth seed Dan Evans in the first round for the sixth time overall and the third time that season.
+Next he defeated compatriot Taro Daniel and top seed and world No. 2 Casper Ruud to reach the semifinals for only his second top-5 win of his career.
 He defeated lucky loser Aleksandar Kovacevic to reach the final.
-He won his second title defeating fourth seed Denis Shapovalov in the final in straight sets.
+He then won his second title, defeating fourth seed Denis Shapovalov in the final in straight sets.
 As a result, he reached a new career-high of No. 41 on 3 October 2022.
 He became the first player from his nation to win a tour-level title since Kei Nishikori won Brisbane in 2019.
-At his home tournament the 2022 Rakuten Japan Open Tennis Championships he lost in the first round to Miomir Kecmanovic.
+At his home tournament, the Japan Open, he lost in the first round to Miomir Kecmanović.

-At the 2022 Rolex Paris Masters he lost to World No. 1 Carlos Alcaraz in straight sets.
-Despite the loss he reached a new career-high ranking of No. 36 on 7 November 2022 becoming the No. 1 Asian player, one position ahead of Alexander Bublik.
+At the Paris Masters he lost to World No. 1 Carlos Alcaraz in straight sets.
+Despite the loss he reached a new career-high ranking of No. 36 on 7 November 2022, becoming the No. 1 Asian player, one position ahead of Alexander Bublik.